 - Zabar’s Cafe – https://www.zabars.com/home

-If you have a favourite place to eat or Jewish food in New York City, please share it with us in the comments.
+Tell us your favourite dish, or place to eat Jewish food in New York City in the comments below.

 Peace, love & inspiring travel